Ashok0/EnderalVREssentials/README.md

 * The Unique Sets Replacer SE mod significantly improves many Enderalean armor sets but some armor pieces may cause an invisible wrist glitch.
 This is typically not noticable when you are wearing gauntlets.
 * Steam achievements do not work.
 * Crouching in real life will cause a minor "hitch" in your video as you approach the ground.
 This is due to the "Automatic Sneaking" feature which is enabled by default.
 If you dislike this effect and don't care about physical sneaking, you can turn this feature off from the in-game settings.
+* By default, your shield is slightly offset from your hand position when equipped.
+This can be fixed by enabling "Realistic Shield Grip" from the in-game settings, but when this feature is enabled you cannot walk forward/backward when your shield is raised if you are using Wand-Relative locomotion.
 * The loading screen artwork is out of frame.
-* The "Dirt & Blood" mod adds a 'Wash and Rinse' spell to your magic list.
-This spell does not work in Enderal VR, you have to rinse dirt and blood off your body by swimming in water or standing in the rain.
 * The talent points in the game are too high to reach in VR.
 To use them, install [OVR Advanced Settings](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings) which allows you to change your player height on the fly.
 From the in-game Steam menu, select OVR Advanced Settings > Space Offsets -> Y-Axis (up/down).
 Just lower the value there to "grow" ingame.
 Note that this fix requires SteamVR and is not compatible with OpenComposite.
-* &#x1F53A; If using ENB Particle Patch, Static Mesh Improvement Mod (SMIM), Blended Roads, Water for ENB, Embers XD / Embers HD, Glorious Doors of Skyrim, Kanjs - Chaurus Eggs and Staff, Enhanced Vanilla Trees SE, or Auriels Holy Bow Redux you must make sure you are NOT using any plugins for these mods.
+* &#x1F53A; If using Auriels Holy Bow - REDUX, Blended Roads, Embers HD, Embers XD, Glorious Doors of Skyrim (GDOS) SE, Inferno - Fire Effects Redux, JS Instruments of Skyrim SE, Kanjs - Chaurus Eggs and Staff, Skyrim Particle Patch for ENB, Snazzy Furniture and Clutter Overhaul SE, Static Mesh Improvement Mod - SMIM, Unofficial Skyrim Special Edition Patch, or Water for ENB you must make sure you are NOT using any plugins for these mods.
 Only meshes and textures may be used.
-Delete ALL .esp files associated with these mods before launching the game. &#x1F53A;
+Delete ALL .esp files associated with these mods before launching the game or running DynDOLOD 3.0. &#x1F53A;
+* &#x1F53A; If using Scoped Bows SE, the .esp plugin must be fixed by removing all Cell and Worldspace data in xEdit.
+Failure to do so will result in DynDOLOD 3.0 crashing. &#x1F53A;
 * &#x1F53A; When using OpenComposite, you cannot have any audio recording devices attached to your PC aside from your VR headset or Dragonborn Speaks Naturally will not work. &#x1F53A;
 * &#x1F53A; With the exception of texture/mesh mods, mods cannot always be safely removed mid-savegame. &#x1F53A;